zk4x/ecs-150loc/README.md

 Shortest possible ECS in rust.

 This is meant purely for learning purposes as it does not implement any features.
-However it as fast as it gets, with only single dynamic call per accessing all components of one type.
+However it as fast as it gets, with only single dynamic call per access of all components of one type.